 Session at Six: Aonghas Grant & Louise Mackenzie, 6pm

-We are delighted that this concert will be broadcast on BBC Alba on Friday, 30th April at 9pm, and will be available on iPlayer shortly after broadcast for 30 days.
+We created two concerts for BBC Alba in partnership with Beezr Studios.
+You can view these on the BBC iPlayer here until the end of May 2021.
 For viewers outside the UK, we have negotiated with the BBC that we can stream the concert after the 30 day period on iPlayer expires, so please look out for our June newsletter where we will share with you how to access the content.